learn-co-curriculum/js-basics-comparisons-readme/README.md

 ***You should almost always use `!==` for comparisons***.

 ## Compare numbers with the relational operators
-There are four relational operators built in to Javascript:
+There are four relational operators built in to JavaScript:
 - **greater than** (`>`),
 - **greater than or equals** (`>=`)
 - **less than** (`<`)